mike-ward/mike-ward.github.io/_posts/2011-10-06-touch-a-file-in-windows-without-a-touch-utility.md

 layout: post
 title: 'Touch a File in Windows without a Touch Utility'
 ---
-One of those annoying omissions in Windows is the lack of a Touch utility to update the timestamp of a file.
+One of those annoying omissions in Windows is the lack of a Touch utility to update the time stamp of a file.
 There are dozens of freeware programs available to do this but what if you’re updating something on a corporate system where you don’t have such a utility?

 Your can do this from a plain old DOS command as follows:

     copy /b Source+,,

 where Source is the name of a file.